dmitrymomot/dmitrymomot/README.md

 - [go-pkg](https://github.com/dmitrymomot/go-pkg) - another collection of code parts to speed up development, for example, an HTTP server with a graceful shutdown, cqrs facade, etc.
 - [oauth2-server](https://github.com/dmitrymomot/oauth2-server) - this is a simple OAuth2 server implementation in Go with some useful buns such as sign-in/sign-up/password recovery flows, API to manage user data and clients, token revocation, and introspection.
 - [binder](https://github.com/dmitrymomot/binder) - HTTP request data binder (JSON, form data, query, file from multipart form).
+- [asyncer](https://github.com/dmitrymomot/asyncer) - simple, reliable, and efficient distributed task queue in Go.
+- [mailer](https://github.com/dmitrymomot/mailer) - is an email queue processor that exemplifies provider-agnostic versatility in its design.

 #### Theory: